 By default, the SBOM you’ll see will be a nicely formatted table rather than any standardized SBOM format, which leads us to…

-Depending on the use cases, it may be important to select a particular SBOM format.
-The most common ones are Software Package Data Exchange (SPDX) and CycloneDX, both of which Syft supports.
-Syft also has a format which interoperates losslessly with the Grype vulnerability scanner.
+Depending on your use-cases, it may be important to use a particular SBOM format.
+The most popular ones are Software Package Data Exchange (SPDX) and CycloneDX, both of which Syft supports.
+Syft also has a lossless intermediate format which interoperates with Anchore’s open source vulnerability scanner, Grype.
+If you’re looking for more detailed information on SBOM formats, standards and examples follow the link.

 While Syft supports these different formats, they have slightly different goals and features.
 It may be important to pick SPDX or CycloneDX for interoperability with other tools or as a standardized format to distribute to downstream consumers.

-If the use case requires an SBOM in SPDX format, Syft has you covered.
+If your use-case requires an SBOM in SPDX format, Syft has you covered.
 SPDX has been around the longest of all the formats mentioned here.
 There are multiple variants of SPDX.
-Syft supports SPDX Tag-value (spdx-tag-value) and SPDX JSON (spdx-json).
-For SPDX JSON, simply add the -o spdx-json argument.
-For example, running this against a docker image, again using the latest Alpine:
+Syft supports SPDX Tag-Value (spdx-tag-value

 syft alpine:latest -o spdx-json

-Notice there is a lot more data than the table view allows!
-Indeed, there’s more data than we can fit in this article.
-However, the above command should produce something resembling:
+You’ll see there is a lot more data than the table view allows!
+You should see something resembling:

 {